nerdlandbe/nerdland_publishing_tools/README.md

     * Our artwork is 960x960 pixels and usually comes in < 1 Mb, but the MP3 file format supports up to 16 Mb files.
 * Adobe Audition **CSV file** that contains the chapter markers (eg ``april24.csv``).
     * The seperators should be TABs.
 An example CSV file with chapter markers is provided in ``example.csv``.
+    * So yes, it's actually a TSV file that we require ;)

 The **output** is:
 * A chaptered and tagged MP3 file (eg ``april24-chapters.mp3``)